lmanul/whylinuxisbetter/_posts/2017-01-01-stick_to_windows_cmjn.md

 ---
 lang: en
-title: Books & printing industry</h2>
+title: Books & printing industry
+tags: stick_to_windows
+---

 Linux software still has very experimental CMYK features.
 This is getting better, but it's not really satisfying for professional use yet.